 Labels can be awkward and inaccurate, absolutely, and we need them to describe who we are and differentiate our identities and experiences.
 In a world that is constantly and violently trying to deny our rights and identity, it’s essential to be able to self-identify and legitimize our existence.
 New terms and meanings can challenge us to think about gender, sexuality, and attraction in ways we never thought of before.

-I remember well when I first met a trans masculine person who also identified as non-binary and used they/them pronouns.
+I remember well when I first met a trans masculine person who identified as non-binary and used they/them pronouns.
 At first, I was baffled and upset.
-I felt as though my years of anguish, legal and medical battles, and physical and emotional pain—basically, my identity as a transgender person—were being invalidated.
+I felt my years of anguish, legal and medical battles, and physical and emotional pain—my identity as a transgender person—were being invalidated.
 But I also knew that what I was experiencing was not caused by the existence of non-binary people, so I took the time to research and learn more about what it meant to be non-binary.
-This helped me get over my initial reaction and, eventually, I embraced “non-binary” as a term that describes my non-dual relationship to gender.
+This helped me get over my initial reaction, and eventually, I embraced “non-binary” as a term that describes my non-dual relationship to gender.
 I now use they/them pronouns in addition to he/him.

 As a binational, bilingual, multiethnic person, “non-binary” also became a way to question and challenge the multiple binaries with which society attempts to define me and limit the space I am entitled to occupy in this world.
 I’m thankful for continuously being presented with new words to question and describe my fluid identity, and I’m thankful for the discomfort I experience when I find myself in unfamiliar territory.
 My discomfort is not a sign of my inadequacy.
 Instead, I see it as a sign that I’m about to learn something about myself and others and expand my world anew.

 -León (they/he) at Trans Lifeline